 Once you land, you will take a shuttle directly to the river where you’ll board the Estrella Amazonica and be given your welcome drinks on the upper deck.
 Before long you are heading out on the Amazon River to enjoy an amazing week of adventure.

-The cruise leaves at night so after you settle in, you can head down to the dining room for a delicious dinner followed by drinks on the deck before turning in for a peaceful rest as the riverboat rocks you to sleep.
+The cruise leaves at night so after you settle in, you can head down to the dining room for a delicious dinner followed by drinks on the deck.
+It’s then the most peaceful rest as the riverboat rocks you to sleep.

 Waking up is amazing.
 Each room has a balcony so you’ll wake to an incredible sunrise as your bed faces out towards the river.
 You can close the curtains, but who would want to do that?
 I want to witness the mighty Amazon before my eyes.